hazirafidi/P3---Concrete-Crack-Detection_model/README.md

  Concrete crack detection model training via Transfer Learning

 ## 1. Project Summary
 This project is carried out to implement Deep Learning on Model Training for Image Classification via Transfer Learning.
 The objective of this project is to train a model that be able to detect concrete crack images.
-The dataset is retrieved from [here] (https://shrdc-my.sharepoint.com/personal/kong_kah_chun_shrdc_org_my/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fkong%5Fkah%5Fchun%5Fshrdc%5Forg%5Fmy%2FDocuments%2FDeep%20Learning%20TTT%2FImage%20Segmentation%2FData%2Fdata%2Dscience%2Dbowl%2D2018%2Ezip&parent=%2Fpersonal%2Fkong%5Fkah%5Fchun%5Fshrdc%5Forg%5Fmy%2FDocuments%2FDeep%20Learning%20TTT%2FImage%20Segmentation%2FData&ga=1)

 ## 2. IDE and Framework
 The project is built with Google Colab Notebook as the main IDE.
 The main frameworks used in this project are TensorFlow, Numpy, Matplotlib, OpenCV and Scikit-learn.